Reformasi (Malaysia): The Anwar factor

 In early September 1998, Anwar Ibrahim, who was the deputy prime minister, was unceremoniously removed from his positions in government and UMNO.
-He was fired for sexual misconduct.
+He was fired for alleged sexual misconduct.
 Even before charges were laid, Mahathir explained in graphic detail – repeated in stunningly explicit lead articles and banner headlines in the press – that his deputy was guilty of adultery, sodomy, and was trying to cover up evidences of his trysts.
 However, Anwar was not immediately detained.
 For 18 days he toured the country, giving extremely well attended public lectures on justice, the purported evils of Mahathirism, the prevalence of cronyism and corruption, the needs for social safety nets and the urgency to reform.
 Anwar averred that he had been pressing for change from within, and stressed on his role in developing low-cost housing and people-friendly policies while in government.
 He was largely supported by Islamic NGOs and a wide array of other groups and organizations.
 Islamist Groups in particular command an immense grassroots network.
 They were able to rouse tens of thousands of mostly Malay youths to espouse Anwar's cause and his calls for Reformasi.
 Opposition parties, such as DAP and PAS, have also proclaimed their support.